PL/SQL «Prev Next»

 The IS DANGLING clause helps identify a dangling reference and update it with a suitable reference.
 Let us look at the example of Anne Nicole.
 After the CUSTOMER_TYPE record for Anne Nicole has been deleted, the associated sale record is now dangling.
 To resolve this, you can create a dummy CUSTOMER_TYPE record and update all such records with a REF to this dummy record.

-How can we avoid dangling references?
+How can we avoid Dangling References?

-To avoid dangling references, you can write pre-delete triggers on the table that contains the parent object.
+To avoid dangling references, you can write a pre-delete trigger[1] on the table that contains the parent object.
 For example, a predelete trigger can be defined on a child record that has a reference to its parent record.
 This trigger will check whether the parent record exists.
 If the parent record exists, the trigger will prevent the user from deleting the child record.
 You can also use a foreign key in combination with REF to avoid this issue.
 To do so, you will have to include an additional attribute within the child object and include a FOREIGN KEY clause within the CREATE TABLE statement for the parent table.

-Pre-delete trigger: A pre-delete trigger is a trigger which is fired before a record is deleted from a table.
 In the next lesson, we will write a query using the DEREF data type to retrieve related data.

 Detecting Dangling References in Oracle